magenx/Magento-2-aws-cluster-terraform/README.md

 ## CI/CD scenario:
 - [x] Event driven
-- [x] Services configuration files tracked in CodeCommit repository
+- [x] Services configuration files tracked in Parameter Store
-- [x] Changes in CodeCommit repository triggers EventBridge rule.
-- [x] SSM Document pull from CodeCommit repository and cleanup.
+- [x] SSM Document pull from S3 or Github and cleanup.
 - [X] DevOps with local docker environment - developer and staging.
 - [x] GitHub Actions to build,release and sync with CodeCommit.
 - [x] Change deployment logic to your needs.